golang-design/research/content/posts/cgo-handle.md

 Furthermore, an immediate reaction to the readability of the above code is: too complicated.
 The demonstrated approach can only assign one function at a time, which is also a violation of the concurrent nature.
 Any per-goroutine dedicated application will not benefit from this approach because they need a per-goroutine function callback instead of a single global callback.
 By then, we wonder if there is a better and elegant approach to deal with it.

-Though our research, we found that the need occurs quite often in the community, and also being proposed in [golang/go#37033](https://golang.org/issue/37033).
+Through our research, we found that the need occurs quite often in the community, and is also being proposed in [golang/go#37033](https://golang.org/issue/37033).
 Luckily, such a facility is now ready in Go 1.17 :)

 ## What is `runtime/cgo.Handle`?